fedorenchik/PlanetVim/.vim/pack/basic/start/vim-mark/README.md

     The marks can be kept and restored across Vim sessions, using the viminfo file.
 For this to work, the "!" flag must be part of the 'viminfo' setting: set viminfo^=!  " Save and restore global variables.
+    Marks can also be stored in |session-file|s with this setting: set sessionoptions+=globals " Save and restore global variables.
+    If you've configured the session-files but not viminfo, :MarkLoad and :MarkSave will default to a slot name that works with session files, i.e. the variable g:MARK_marks, instead of g:MARK_MARKS.
+Alternatively, if you've configured both but want to explicitly persist the marks into the session file and have it restored when that session is loaded, use :MarkSave marks
+    and either set g:mwAutoLoadMarks (automatic restore on session load) or use :MarkLoad marks

     :MarkLoad               Restore the marks from the previous Vim session.
 All current marks are discarded.